zzz-client/zzz/Readme.md

 The supported actors are:

-  - Client: Actually makes the HTTP requests!
-  - Summary:
+  - Client: Performs the HTTP request and returns its response.
+NOTE: just the body for now; nothing else more like headers or status
   - Curl: Outputs an equivalent `curl` command similar to Postman
+  - Summary: Outputs the result as plaintext
+  - Pass: Just passes the Request through

 ## Defaults